-a.
-What designated and informal recreational opportunities are in the immediate vicinity?

-This is a non-project action that covers the entire city and does not include site-specific development.
-Nearby recreational facilities will be evaluated at the time of development proposal.
-New school facilities may enhance recreational opportunities and uses.
+- a.
+What designated and informal recreational opportunities are in the immediate vicinity? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The PROS Plan inventories existing park and recreational facilities, identifies needed improvements to support expanded accessibility, and identifies recreational needs created by housing growth and increased demands. - b.

-b.
 Would the proposed project displace any existing recreational uses?
-If so, describe.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Existing recreational facilities will be evaluated at the time of development proposal.
+If so, describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+It is not anticipated to displace existing recreational uses.
+Future park development and related capital facilities projects in the city would increase access to existing recreational uses.
+The PROS Plan policies provide for new and improved facilities.

-c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:

-This is a non-project action that covers the entire city and does not include site-specific development.
-Recreational facilities will be evaluated at the time of development proposal; school development typically includes associated recreational uses on site.
+- c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The PROS Plan proposes new recreational opportunities as well as renovation of existing facilities.